jim-easterbrook/Photini/src/doc/other/localisation.rst

 Now update (or initialise if they don't exist) the translation files with the current program strings::

-   $ python utils/lang_update.py -l nl
+   $ python3 utils/lang_update.py -l nl

 Now you can open a translation file in your chosen editor, for example::